berndreinhold/cheat_sheets/cheatsheet_2022March_python_et_al.md

 ## small
 - int(x), where x is a tuple does not work element-wise

+## sorted() vs list.sort()
+- the latter returns none, as it performs an in-place sorting of the list: can make a performance difference for large lists.
+- sorted() in contrast returns a sorted list without affecting the input list.
+It works with any list of iterables.

 # markdown
 ## links to headlines in markdown
 - https://docs.gitlab.com/ee/user/markdown.html#header-ids-and-links